-Motseng is a diversified investment holding company with investment and operations in property through the property investment and property services boutiques, as well as diversified strategic investments
+Motseng-Selmec is a diversified investment holding company with investment and operations in property through the property investment and property services boutiques, as well as diversified strategic investments.

 Started by two professionals in 1998, Motseng has grown into a multifaceted organisation employing almost 600 people.
 Initially specialising in the provision of soft services, Motseng have since diversified into the industrial, textile manufacturing and property sectors, and most recently the telecoms sector via the acquisition of the Selmec Group.
 With a historic focus on property, Motseng has diversified its offering by creating ten investee companies to provide comprehensive and professional service delivery.